Home Lighting Control Micro Fusion Electricity Climate Change Contacts Links

 Hence:

-This value is of importance in quantifying the additional rural area irrigation requirements required to maintain the same crop temperature versus time profile before and after the atmospheric CO2 concentration increase.
+This value is of importance in quantifying the additional irrigation required to maintain the same crop temperature versus time profile before and after doubling of the atmospheric CO2 concentration.

 GLOSSARY OF TERMS